 Click the Power BI tile.

 In the Connect to partner dialog, for Compute, choose the name of the Databricks compute resource that you want to connect.
-If your selected persona is Data Science & Engineering or Databricks Machine Learning, choose a cluster or SQL warehouse.
-If your selected persona is Databricks SQL, choose a SQL warehouse.

 Choose Download connection file.